PhasecoreX/pelican-clean-blog/README.md

 Set ``DISABLE_CUSTOM_THEME_JAVASCRIPT`` to True if you want to disable ``js/clean-blog.min.js`` in case it affects forms and input fields.

+### Assets support

+If you have the ``assets`` plugin enabled, all css and all javascript will be put together in two large files.
+This will include your choice of code highlight, and will respect your choice of disabling the theme JavaScript, but it will NOT include your user defined CSS.

 ### User defined footer

 Define ``FOOTER_INCLUDE`` in ``pelicanconf.py`` to insert a custom footer text